plone/plone.docker/docs/usage/index.rst

 .. note::

-   This is requires advanved knowledge of Plone
+   This requires advanved knowledge of Plone